ethiago007/pig-latin/README.md

 # SITE NAME
-ADOPTION SITE
+PIG LATIN TRANSLATOR
 # NAME OF CONTRIBUTORS
 MOHAMMED KAMALDEEN
 ## BRIEF DESCRIPTION OF THE PROJECT
-It's a webpage about an adoption website whereby animal lovers can adopt and own their desired pet animals
+It's a webpage that translates normal english to pig latin
 ## TECHNOLOGIES USED
 * HTML
 * CSS